 Description: Vocal or instrumental instruction for students who are proficient performers and could benefit from individualized instruction as determined by audition.
 Each student must complete 10.125 hours per week in a combination of individualized practice, lessons, concert attendance and individual performance.
 Not designed for beginning students.
 May be taken a total of four times.
 162 hours laboratory.
-(TBA option)
+(TBA option) (Letter grade only)

-Chamber Singers 2 Units
+Chamber Singers

-Description: This course is for the study, rehearsal, and public performance of literature for vocal chamber ensemble, with an emphasis on the development of skills needed to perform within an ensemble.
+Description: Study, rehearsal, and public performance of literature for vocal chamber ensemble, with an emphasis on the development of skills needed to perform within an ensemble.
 Different literature will be studied each semester.
 Participation in public performances is required.
 May be taken a total of four times.
 108 hours laboratory.
-(TBA option)
+(TBA option) (Letter grade only)